DamienHazard/Argent-eye/README.md

 README
 -------
+Argent eye 3D Printable camera made by Damien A.W.
+Humby

-This is a 3D printable camera project currently in it's beta phase.
+This project is currently in it's beta phase.
 This is not a final/optimal product.
-Please only print this if you're prepared to test it.
+Please only print this if you're prepared to test it and troubleshoot.
-Please report any issues on github and feel free to join my discord at to share ideas: https://discord.gg/pZJWvrY
+Please report any issues on github and feel free to join my discord at to share ideas or to discuss the design: https://discord.gg/pZJWvrY

 LICENSE
 ------